supabase/auth-helpers/packages/sveltekit/README.md

 import type { RequestHandler } from './$types';
 import { handleCallbackSession } from '@supabase/auth-helpers-sveltekit/server';

-// TODO: remove this when the cookie bug if fixed export const POST: RequestHandler = handleCallbackSession;
+export const POST: RequestHandler = handleCallbackSession;
 ```